Audio Attacks and Defenses against AED Systems -- A Practical Study

 \section{Conclusions}

 Our main contributions are two-fold: first, our results confirm that AED systems are vulnerable to evasion attacks by adversarial examples made of audio samples.
 We tested AED-capable CNNs as well as third-party devices, and while their initial baseline performance was good under ideal circumstances with regards to audio event detection, we also witnessed significant drops in classification performance, when either background noise or white noise were injected into the audio samples.
 However, we noticed that not all types of noise is effective in decreasing the performance of classifiers.
-For example, while white noise infused to gunshot samples can significantly decrease the performance of gunshot detection classifier, adding white noise to glass break samples do not show such effect.
+For example, while white noise infused to gunshot samples can significantly decrease the performance of gunshot detection classifier, while adding white noise to glass break samples do not show such effect.
 Second, we showed that defenses against these adversarial examples perform well.
 For instance, employing adversarial training leads to significant improvements.
 We also verified the potential of spectral gating denoising techniques, which when applied to our test sets, led to better classification performance.
 As previously based, our research is done under the motivation of being one step ahead a future where Audio Event Detection Systems are going to become ubiquituous.
 We thus seek to motivate fellow researchers from the academy and professionals from the industry to think of potential security shortfalls before executing the design and the implementation of AED solutions, thus paving the way for a safer and more effective future.